fpsvogel/reading/doc/csv-format.md

 Cosmos|Hoopla, recommended by Sam, https://archive.org/details/CosmosAPersonalVoyage 978-0345539434
 ```

-### Dates Started and Dates Finished columns
+### Start Dates and End Dates columns

 These two columns can be used separately (you can disable one or the other), but they're similar so let's look at both.

 Dates must be in the format `yyyy/mm/dd`, with zeroes either included or omitted:

 ```
-\Title|Dates started|Dates finished
+\Title|Start dates|End dates
 Hamlet|2020/05/01|2020/5/9
 ```

 Use commas to separate multiple dates, with the earlier dates on the left side:

 ```
-\Title|Dates started|Dates finished
+\Title|Start dates|End dates
 Cosmos|2019/11/22, 2020/07/17, 2022/10/05|2019/12/10, 2020/08/15
 ```

 The above example means that you started and finished the book in 2019 and again in 2020.
-In 2022 you've started it but haven't yet finished it (since there isn't a third date finished to match that date started).
+In 2022 you've started it but haven't yet finished it (since there isn't a third end date to match that start date).

 The examples above are done and in progress, respectively, but what about a *planned* item, something on your "to read" list?
 Just omit the dates entirely:

 ```
-\Title|Dates started|Dates finished
+\Title|Start dates|End dates
 Utopia
 ```